Do You Really Need an Eye Cream?

 The eyes are where all our choices–good and bad–show up.
 Partied too hard last night?
 It shows in your eyes.
 Haven’t slept for a week?
 Your eyes give you away.
 Laughed waaay too hard in your 20s.
 Your smile lines remember the punchlines.

-Let’s start with the case for eye creams.
-It’s true that the skin around the eye area is thinner and more sensitive than other parts of the face, which is also why it’s often the first place where signs of aging, like fine lines, wrinkles and hyperpigmentation, show up.
+Because the skin around the eye area is thinner and more sensitive than other parts of the face, it’s often the first place where signs of aging, like fine lines, wrinkles and hyperpigmentation, first show up.
 The idea is that an eye cream offers concentrated care, designed to address specific concerns, without being too harsh on this delicate skin.
 This is why some eye cream enthusiasts will argue that your regular moisturizer just isn’t enough.

 So, is there any situation in which an eye cream is necessary?
 Well, yes, but it really depends on what your skin needs—and what the rest of your routine lacks.
 Let me break it down for you.